It's been an eventful weekend for Pokémon trainers — even without Team Rocket around.

 Lucky for the developers, news about the game isn't all bleak.
 In fact, in most instances, the game so far is having its intended effect of bringing people outside and exploring their neighborhoods — together.

 Over 1,000 people gathered this weekend in Perth, Australia, for a quickly organized Pokémon Go Walk, together searching for Pokémon and trading tips for about four hours.
-According to 7 News, even more Australians showed up for similar events in Sidney, Melbourne, and other cities.
+According to 7 News, even more Australians showed up for similar events in Sydney, Melbourne and other cities.

 Chances are, there will be more such gatherings to come.
 And for those who were wondering: NPR's headquarters in Washington, D.C., is a PokéStop, too.